jhv001/Text-To-Speech/README.md

-# TextToSpeech
+# Text To Speech

-A simple text to speech app created to help me learn swift
+A simple iOS app created as a learning exercise.